Attic Ventilation Calculator

 Interpreting Results:

-Total net free area is the required combined intake plus exhaust area before product rounding.
+Total net free area is the combined intake-plus-exhaust requirement before product rounding.
 Low intake target and High exhaust target split that total according to the selected intake share.
+The product rows then translate any shortfall, or the full target when no shortfall remains, into a minimum continuous length or a whole vent count.

 Technical Details: